-Magnified optics (scopes) are a great option for shooters who want to be more accurate with their rifles at greater distances than a traditional red dot will allow.
+Magnified AR-15 optics (scopes) are a great option for shooters who want to be more accurate with their rifles at greater distances than a traditional red dot will allow.

 However, there is no “one size fits all” solution when it comes to AR 15 scope selection – what works well for fast target acquisition at 100 yards will not be effective for precision marksmanship at 700 yards.
-Consequently, you should choose your AR 15 scope based on its intended use.
+Consequently, you should choose the best AR 15 scope based on its intended use.

 These top picks are broken into five specific categories: